ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `cancel​` method cancels the future (completes exceptionally) because it isn`t already completed.
+The `cancel​` method cancels the future (completes exceptionally) because it is not already completed.

 ```